xiongxiong/WBSegmentControl/README.md

 ] // set segments
 segmentControl.style = .Rainbow // set style
-segmentControl.selectedIndex = 0 // set selected index, but does not trigger the delegate method segmentControl.updateSelectedIndex(0) // set selected index, and trigger the delegate method
+segmentControl.selectedIndex = 0 // set selected index, but does not trigger the delegate method segmentControl.initialize(atIndex: 0) // set selected index, and trigger the delegate method, useful for setting the initial state
 ```

 ## Customize